nerds-odd-e/doughnut/README.md

 From the root of your doughnut directory, start your doughnut nix development environment with

+If you have `direnv` installed & configured right, just `cd` to the path where you cloned `doughnut` Github source code and the `nix` develop environment will autoload, **OTHERWISE** run:
 ```bash
 nix develop
 ```

-Install packages, build the frontend and start the backend
+Start the backend service/application

 ```bash
 pnpm sut